A water meter measures the exact amount of water that's supplied to a property.

 A water meter with 3 black wheels in the odometer measures the amount of water supplied to the nearest thousandth of a cubic metre.

 Every complete rotation of the sweep hand represents 0.001 cubic metre or 1 L of water supplied.
 When the sweep hand moves from 1 to 2 it equals one tenth of a litre.

 The ongoing maintenance of the Region’s water meter system includes replacing meters that are 20 years or older.
-Starting January 20, 2020, homeowners in the City of Mississauga, with an old water meter may be contacted with a letter to set up a mandatory replacement appointment.
+At this time, the Region has temporarily suspended meter replacements due to COVID-19.

 Replacing frozen or damaged meters

 If your water meter is damaged or frozen because you didn’t take proper care of it, you will have to pay for the replacement meter.

 For example, if it froze because you didn't provide enough heating, or didn't protect the meter from damage during a home renovation, you would be billed for your new meter.

 The cost of a new meter depends on its size and how long the meter was in service.

 If your water meter is damaged, do not buy a new meter from a retail provider.
 The Region supplies only one type of meter.
 We save money by buying large volumes of meters, so a new meter from the Region will cost you less.